sanskarkesari/MOVIE-RECOMMENDATION-SYSTEM-/README.md

 3. Set up the MySQL database and import dataset.
 4. Run data processing scripts in Google Colab.
 5. Execute python scripts for each recommendation model.
-6. Load results into colab properly
+6. Load results into colab properly.

 ## Usage
 1. **Upload MovieLens Dataset** to MySQL.